-The Field Conference of Pennsylvania Geologists offers two full-ride scholarships (including registration, bus, food, and lodging) to eligible students.
+The Field Conference of Pennsylvania Geologists offers three full-ride scholarships (including registration, bus, food, and lodging) to eligible students.
 To apply interested parties should sent their name, school name, academic year, a letter of recommendation from a professor, and a letter of interest to vice-chair, Kristen Hand.

 There are currently half-price student scholarships available to all enrolled students.
 If interested, follow registration instructions on this website.
 Deadlines are extended, and several spaces will be held due to students being away during summer term.

 Bernice Pasquini (April 6, 1962-December 18, 2009)